50 Years of Victory Arctic Cruises

 Food & Drinks on board the 50 Years of Victory

-If there is one constant at sea, it is that you’ll enjoy delicious meals every day!
-While mealtimes may change due to landings and wildlife encounters, Our chefs will always serve you three excellent meals a day.
-Hours of operation will be posted around the ship and are subject to change based on the activities planned for each day.
+If there is one constant at sea, it is that you’ll enjoy delicious meals on daily basis.
+While meal times may change due to landings and wildlife encounters, you’ll always be served three meals a day.
+Hours of operation will be posted around the ship, and are subject to change based on the activities planned for each day.

-Breakfasts and lunches are normally served in a relaxed buffet-style, while dinners are served plated. À la carte meals are made at the time of your order, allowing the chefs to prepare each dish to your individual needs.
-Working in a small kitchen, the chefs can closely monitor and control the quality of food being served, ensuring you receive top-quality meals during your expedition.
+Breakfasts and lunches are normally served buffet style, while dinners are served plated. À la carte meals are made at the time of your order, allowing the chefs to prepare each dish to your individual needs.
+Working in a small kitchen, chefs are able to monitor and control the quality of food being served, ensuring you receive top-quality meals during the course of your expedition.

 The dress code on the ship is casual, though some may choose to dress up a little for the Captain’s Welcome and Farewell Receptions.

-An assortment of fresh-baked cookies or pastries is offered each afternoon.
+Assortments of fresh-baked cookies and/or pastries are offered each afternoon.
 There is also a selection of hot and cold snacks available in the lounge during cocktail hour.

 Cabin Categories on board the 50 Years of Victory